 Every organization, irrespective of its size or industry, relies on a vast array of resources to function and flourish.
-These resources encompass not only the obvious pillars of financial, human, and technical assets but also extend to seemingly mundane elements like office space and specialized equipment.
+These resources encompass not only the obvious pillars of financial, human, and technical assets but also extend to seemingly boring elements like office space and specialized equipment.

 But what makes these resources ‘critical,’ and why do they hold a paramount position in the grand scheme of an organization’s operation?
 The answer lies in their fundamental role in sustaining the heartbeat of the enterprise and steering it towards the achievement of its objectives.